abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers_msc.md

         - Histogram Equalization.pdf
     - NGF/
         - A fast and accurate parallel algorithm for non-linear image registration using Normalized Gradient fields isbi14.pdf
-        - A fully parallel algorithm for multimodal image registration using normalized gradient ?elds isbi13.pdf
+        - A fully parallel algorithm for multimodal image registration using normalized gradient fields isbi13.pdf
         - An ITK implementation of the Normalized Gradient Field Image to Image Metric.pdf
         - Beyond Mutual Information A Simple and Robust Alternative.pdf
         - GPU Based Affine Linear Image Registration using Normalized Gradient Fields.pdf